-Scot Wilson is a partner at Knight Law Group.
+Scot Wilson is a partner at Knight Law Group, LLP.
 He takes pride in fighting to get justice for his clients.

-Before joining Knight Law, Scot was a partner at Robinson Calcagnie, where he was trial counsel in many significant cases, including the landmark In re: Tobacco II Cases class action, which involved the fraudulent marketing of Marlboro “light” cigarettes.
-Before that, Scot was a shareholder at Call & Jensen in Newport Beach.
-Scot also served as a pro bono Deputy District Attorney with the Orange County District Attorney’s Office Trial Attorney Partnership Program.
+Before joining Knight Law, Mr. Wilson was a partner at Robinson Calcagnie, where he was trial counsel in many significant cases, including the landmark In re: Tobacco II Cases class action, which involved the fraudulent marketing of Marlboro “light” cigarettes.
+Before that, he was a shareholder at Call & Jensen in Newport Beach.
+He also served as a pro bono Deputy District Attorney with the Orange County District Attorney’s Office Trial Attorney Partnership Program.

-After graduating from the University of California‚ San Diego (UCSD) in 1999‚ Scot graduated cum laude from Pepperdine University School of Law in 2002.
+After graduating from the University of California‚ San Diego (UCSD) in 1999‚ Mr. Wilson graduated cum laude from Pepperdine University School of Law in 2002.
 While at Pepperdine‚ he served as Note & Comment Editor for the Pepperdine Law Review and won the Dalsimer Moot Court Competition.

 Mr. Wilson has been admitted to practice in California since 2002.
 He has handled cases in state and federal courts throughout the country.
 In addition to being a member of the State Bar of California, he is a member of the Western Trial Lawyers Association (WTLA), Consumer Attorneys of California (CAOC), Orange County Bar Association (OCBA), Association of Business Trial Lawyers (ABTL), Federal Bar Association (FBA), and Orange County Trial Lawyers Association (OCTLA).
 In 2015 and 2016, Mr. Wilson was on the Board of Directors for the OCTLA.
 In 2019, he was the author of the Recent Cases column in the CAOC’s Forum Magazine.
 He is a member of the OCBA’s Administration of Justice committee.